schyntax/js-schyntax/README.md

 ## Syntax

-Format strings are composed of expressions.
-Each .
+Format strings are composed of [groups](#groups) of [expressions](#expressions).
 The `sch(format)` method will throw an exception if the format string is invalid.

-Syntax rules:
+General Syntax Rules:

 * Expression uses a similar syntax as function calls in C-Style languages: `name(arg0, arg1, arg2)`
 * Format strings are case-insensitive. `dayofmonth` is equivalent to `DAYOFMONTH` or `dayOfMonth`, etc.
 * All whitespace is insignificant.
 * Fractional numbers should not be used.
 Any fractional portion of a number will be truncated into an integer.
+Minute is currently the highest precision offered.
 * An argument preceded by a `!` is treated as an exclude. `days(!sat-sun)` means that Saturday and Sunday are excluded from the schedule.
 * All expressions accept any number of arguments, and may mix includes and excludes.
 For example, you might specify every weekday except tuesday as `days(mon-fri, !tues)`.
 * All time-related values are evaluated as UTC. `hours(12)` will be noon UTC, not noon local.
 * Numeric ranges are specified in the form of `low-high`.
 For example, `days(1-5)` equals the first five days of the month.
-The order of high and low is significant, and an exception will be thrown if low is greater than high (except as noted in the expression documentation).
+The order of high and low is significant, and an exception will be thrown if low is greater than high (except for day of week ranges as noted below).

 ## Expressions

-Expressions allow you to define when you want events to occur, and when you explicitly do not want them to occur.
+Expressions allow you to define when you want events to occur or when you explicitly do not want them to occur.
 If your format string does not contain any expressions, it will be invalid and sch will throw an exception.

 ### minutes